Practice Vocabulary for Achievement and Goal-Setting

 A resolution is a statement of one’s purpose to work toward a goal.
 We can resolve to lose weight or to learn a new language.
 Resolve and resolution can also be used when people find a solution to a problem.
 For example: “The conflict was resolved by changing the date of the meeting.”

 Resolve can also be used as a noun meaning 'determination'-- that a person has decided something and will not change.
-For example: "He resolved to finish the marathon even if he had to crawl the last mile."
+For example: "His firm resolve was to finish the marathon even if he had to crawl the last mile."

 The Goal Planning Process: